shonenxnaifu/garbage-classifier/WASTE_DEFINITION.md

 Recyclable waste includes materials like plastics, paper, glass, and metals, which can be reprocessed and transformed into new products.
 Recycling plays a crucial role in conserving natural resources, reducing the need for raw materials, and minimizing environmental impacts associated with resource extraction and waste disposal.
 By redirecting recyclable materials away from landfills, we can significantly reduce the strain on our environment and foster a more sustainable and circular economy.
 The active participation of both individuals and industries in recycling programs is vital in maximizing the benefits of this process and ensuring a more sustainable future.

 # Determines candidate labels
-After breaking down category of waste i will determine possible candidate labels based on categories that defined before through this table.
+After breaking down the categories of waste, i will determine possible candidate labels based on the categories defined earlier, using the following table.

 | **Category**     | **Candidate Labels**                                                                                                                                                                                                                                                                                                                  | **Description**                                                                                                              |
 |------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------|